onevcat/APNGKit/README.md

 Even though APNG is not accepted currently, we continue to see the widespread implementation of it.
 Apple recently supported APNG in both [desktop and mobile Safari](http://www.macrumors.com/2014/09/28/ios-8-safari-supports-animated-png-images/).
 [Microsoft Edge](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6513393-apng-animated-png-images-support-firefox-and-sa) and [Chrome](https://code.google.com/p/chromium/issues/detail?id=437662) are also considering to add APNG support since it is already officially added in [WebKit core](https://bugs.webkit.org/show_bug.cgi?id=17022).

 APNG is such a nice format to bring users much better experience of animating images.
 The more APNG is used, the more recognition and support it will get.
 Not only in the browsers world, but also in the apps we always love.
-That's why I create this framework.
+That's why I created this framework.

 ## Installation